Student-centric advice and objective recommendations

 Which degree should I pursue?

-If you’re debating between an Associate of Science and an Associate of Applied Science, consider how each degree could serve you.
 With an AS degree, you’ll fulfill general education requirements.
 The credits earned can later be applied to a bachelor’s degree.
-This is great for students who want to quickly find work in their field.
+This is great for students who want to quickly find work in their field, or who may not have the financial resources to pursue a bachelor’s degree at this time.
 It also leaves the door open for continuing their education in the future.
-AS degrees are also ideal for students who know they want to earn a bachelor’s degree, but don’t have the financial resources or academic record to immediately enroll in a four-year college.
 By starting at community college and then transferring to a four-year school, students can save a lot of money and build up their GPA in the process.

 AAS degrees are better suited for students who are certain about their career path.
-These students have no desire to earn a bachelor’s degree.
+These students don’t plan to earn a bachelor’s degree.
 With an AAS degree, you’ll receive the practical training needed to find work in your field.
 You also won’t have to worry about completing an excess number of general education courses unrelated to your career path.
 For these reasons, AAS degrees are a solid option for students who want to maximize their time in the workforce and minimize their time in school.

 See also: Top STEM scholarships